elastic/integrations/packages/ibmmq/docs/README.md

 ## Troubleshooting

-- `ibmmq.errorlog.error.description` field type has been changed from `text` to `keyword ` in version `1.3.0` of this integration.
-Hence, it is recommended to update the `ibmmq.errorlog.error.description` field to use the type keyword where it is being used.
-By using the [Update By Query API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html#docs-update-by-query-api-ingest-pipeline), `ibmmq.errorlog.error.description` field type can be changed from `text` to `keyword` for all the documents which would help to adapt this change.
+- In version 1.3.0 of this integration, the field type of `ibmmq.errorlog.error.description` has been changed from `text` to `keyword `.
+It is therefore recommended to update the `ibmmq.errorlog.error.description` field to use the `keyword` type wherever it is being used.
+This can be achieved by using the [Update By Query API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html#docs-update-by-query-api-ingest-pipeline), allowing for a seamless transition of the field type from  `text` to `keyword` facross all relevant documents.

 ## Metrics reference